grubersjoe/reflow/README.md

 ### Unsupported Flow features / syntax

-The following Flow features are not equivalently expressible or need to be adapted in TypeScript:
+The following Flow features are not equivalently expressible in TypeScript and need to be handled
+differently:

 - **[Constructor return types](https://github.com/Microsoft/TypeScript/issues/11588)**